 This article is actually one of the last from my Canada-series.
 But I promise it should not disappoint!
 We spent the last few days of our Canada trip to Ottawa, Ontario.
-But on the way there, we got to enjoy one of the best attraction in this whole trip… Meeting the Canadian wildlife!
+But on the way there, we got to enjoy one of the best attractions in this whole trip… Meeting Canadian wildlife!

 The Omega park is not just some kind of a zoo.
 No. It is more like a safari, where you stay (warm) in your car and just drive through the different areas of the park where animals are staying.
 The scenery is absolutely perfect and there are so many animals – living in Canada, so don’t expect elephants and giraffes ’cause you not gonna find them!

 Even though I don’t have pictures for everything we did over our stay in Ottawa, I’ll try to split up the days.
 It is probably not fully accurate because we took a lot of time off from visiting to spend lovely quality time.
 But all in all, everything we did is explained right here so… Not a big deal right?!
-The trip was – of course/sadly – coming to an end then.
+The trip was – of course,/sadly – coming to an end then.
 And as we all live in different places we just wanted to spend time all together!

 The next morning happened to be off!
 No driving nor walking around as our trip was coming to an end and we needed to relax a bit too.
-We left the house in the afternoon to see the city before it would get dark, and trying also to locate ourselves in order to organize our next day there.
+We left the house in the afternoon to see the city before it would get dark and trying also to locate ourselves in order to organize our next day there.

-We enjoyed a nice walk in the centre, before going to see the light show on the Parliament while warming up next to this massive fountain/fire-place.
+We enjoyed a nice walk in the center, before going to see the light show on the Parliament while warming up next to this massive fountain/fire-place.
 After discovering the city I couldn’t resist getting a Beaver Tail to snack on, and oh god how good is this?!
 I mean, some fried dough and cinnamon sugar on top, how can one not like that!

 On the next day we actually got up a bit earlier and after a good breakfast, we headed towards the city and the Parliament tourism board to see if we could access the free guided visit of the Parliament, and here we went, we got tickets to the next group visit – you can choose whether you want the visit in French or English and the time you want to go, based on the availability.
-If you have a free half-day, I strongly recommend you go and check it out, it is free and around 2 hours long, the guides are great and very informative (all fun facts in my instagram story!), and you get to learn a lot about the country’s History.
+If you have a free half-day, I strongly recommend you go and check it out, it is free and around 2 hours long, the guides are great and very informative (all fun facts in my Instagram story!), and you get to learn a lot about the country’s history.

 A final word…

 Ottawa is a really interesting city and even though people say there is not much to do or see there, I am not really sharing this opinion.
 We didn’t have a lot of time there and we really enjoyed what we saw, and we could clearly have enjoyed a couple of extra days there.
-Ottawa represent in a really beautiful way Canada and the heritage this country got from the French and British.
+Ottawa represents in a really beautiful way Canada and the heritage this country got from the French and British.
 Ottawa is a really bilingual city, and people are just as nice as any other Canadian we met.

-I believe this sums up our Canada holidays!
+I believe this sums up our Canadian holidays!
 Therefore, I am very happy to share itineraries and things to do when discovering these beautiful cities.
 And, on top of this, it is so different from what I am used to in Europe!
 If you are interested in a more practical and “tips and tricks” article when planning a trip to Canada, please let me know!